 In order to facilitate the participation of students with disabilities in the life of the community, and in accordance with University policy and state and federal regulations, the University makes available reasonable accommodations that provide students with disabilities meaningful access to the benefits provided by the University.

-Step 1: Students requesting accommodations should submit their request through our online Accommodation Request Form, which will forward their request to the ADA/Section 504 Coordinator.
-Anyone who has a question or concern regarding, or would like help with, the Accommodation Request Form should contact the ADA/Section 504 Coordinator.
+Step 1: Students requesting accommodations should submit their request through our online Accommodation Request Form, which will forward their request to the Student Disability Services Coordinator.
+Anyone who has a question or concern regarding, or would like help with, the Accommodation Request Form should contact the Student Disability Services Coordinator.

 Step 2: Requests for accommodation should be supported by appropriate supporting documentation.
-The ADA Committee has developed guidelines and verification forms for some specific disabilities and accommodation requests in order to assist students to gather the required documentation.
-The supporting documentation should be submitted to the ADA/Section 504 Coordinator, who will refer the request and documentation to the ADA Committee.
+The Student Disability Services Committee has developed guidelines and verification forms for some specific disabilities and accommodation requests in order to assist students to gather the required documentation.
+The supporting documentation should be submitted to the Student Disability Services Coordinator, who will refer the request and documentation to the Student Disability Services Committee.

-Step 3: Once submitted, the ADA Committee will review the request to determine if the student has a qualifying condition under applicable law and policy and, if so, what reasonable accommodations should be authorized.
-The ADA/Section 504 Coordinator will notify the student of the Committee's decision and provide the student with a letter authorizing the student to use the accommodations.
+Step 3: Once submitted, the SDS Committee will review the request to determine if the student has a qualifying condition under applicable law and policy and, if so, what reasonable accommodations should be authorized.
+The Student Disability Services Coordinator will notify the student of the Committee's decision and provide the student with a letter authorizing the student to use the accommodations.

 Additional information regarding the accommodation review process may be found in the Accommodation Procedures.